spacejack/mithril-select/readme.md

 # Mithril Custom Select Component

-A custom select widget component for [Mithril](https://mithril.js.org/) 1.1.
+A custom select widget component for [Mithril.js](https://mithril.js.org/).
 Built to mimic native browser select behaviour (if not looks) as closely as possible, including acessibility and keyboard features.
-The minimal CSS included can be overridden by your own styles.
+The minimal CSS included can be easily overridden and customized by your own styles.

 Try a [live demo here](https://spacejack.github.io/mithril-select/).